WARM-UP EXERCISES

 Based on the previous exercise.
 Locate 4, 5, or 6 focal points around the periphery.
 Look straight ahead and recognise the peripheral points one after the other, build them up until you can be conscious of them all at the same time.

-At night-time, lights, lamps and candles and their reflections in windows, are optimal peripheral focal points, find two or three sources of light and then add two or three more pinpoint objects.
+At night-time, lights, lamps and candles and their reflections in windows, are optimal peripheral focal points.
+I think it's best to have two or three sources of light, and then add two pinpoint objects which you have to mentally 'reach out' for.
+The Magic Terrace is an ideal example of this.

 Exercise 4 – in the city